csu-signal/VoxML-Track-Annotation-2021/README.md

 Step 3: Install NPM and start Expo

-1. Run `npm install` (If this throws errors then run `sudo npm install` on \*nix or restart your Windows command line with admin privileges)
+1. Run `npm install` (If this throws errors then run `sudo npm install` on macOS/Linux, or restart your Windows command line with admin privileges)
 2. Run `expo start`

 This should open the project in a web browser.
 On the left side panel click on "**Run in web browser**".